-3. Literature review
+3. Literature Review

 Teaching assistants' roles have changed dramatically from being the historical classroom assistants to developing professionals and future academicians (Visser et. al, 2017; Amlung et.al, 2015; Cassidy, et.al, 2014).
 Cultivation of TAs' learning and understanding also depend on learning from each other in communities of practice.
 To draw on work done by researchers in academic literacy, McKenna (2004), Van Dyk, et. al. (2013), Evans and Morrison (2011) contend that academic literacy comprises the norms and values of higher education as manifested in discipline-specific practices.
 Students are expected to take on these practices, and the underlying epistemologies, without any overt instruction in, or critique of, these ways of being.
 Further, the development of the academic literacies is an essential graduate attribute for all students (Paxton and Frith: 2006).
 It is therefore argued that university lecturers should not expect or look for error-free and finished products from students but rather be part of the preparation and guidance of students in the reading and writing process.
 Embedding academic literacies in discipline-specific curricula is crucial rather than teaching academic literacy as generic skills courses is essential.
-It is for this reason that developing teaching assistants in reading and writing, per se, supersedes all required and acquired soft skills as assessment and evaluation ultimately take place through tests and examinations in standardized forms characteristic of universities.
+It is for this reason that developing teaching assistants in reading and writing development practices becomes an integral part of student development in a variety of genres in higher education.
+Academic writing, per se, supersedes all required and acquired soft skills as assessment and evaluation ultimately take place through tests and examinations in standardized forms characteristic of universities.
 Academic literacy is knowing how to act in terms of reading and writing in a particular discourse (van Schalkwyk: 2008).